Ensuring career success for young people and adults with experience of criminal justice and the care system

 Hannah says that she began to look back at her journey about eight years ago and was saddened to see that, while there have been some improvements, in general, young care leavers are still not achieving their potential.

-Hannah has now created a digital career development platform, with human interaction built in, that gives people with experience criminal justice and/or the care system the support and tools to get into education, employment and training and to access learning anywhere and at any time.
+Hannah has now created a digital career development platform, with human interaction built in, that gives people with experience of criminal justice and/or the care system the support and tools to get into education, employment and training and to access learning anywhere and at any time.
 The platform, known as THRIVE, connects communities and employers to career opportunities and a network of support, such as career coaching and industry experience placements.
 Utilising a blended approach; digital platform plus human support, puts in place the 'support scaffolding' that increases chances of success for people who are furthest away from learning.
 Some 200 people have already used the platform.

 “By creating a digital environment that anybody can access, as long as they've got data and a digital device, it suddenly means people like me are able to be inspired and see role models who've been in the same place and gained skills.”